-Apple iPhone 7 smartphone review: Value depends on your relationship with Apple
+Apple iPhone 7 full, in-depth review: Value depends on your relationship with Apple

 Innovative smartphone but with issues